ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 ![Number of ortholog pairs (Arabidopsis–soybean) between three different tools.
 OMA and OrthoDB are analysed at green plants level (left) or land plants level (right).
 Numbers in the parentheses indicate total ortholog pairs identified in each level of the tool.](./Fig2.png)

-Table: Identified orthologs of AT2G07050 (CAS1) in soybean
+Table: Identified orthologs of AT2G07050 (CAS1) in soybean.

 | Locus tag | Gene description | OMA | ODB | EP |
 | --------- | ---------------- | :---: | :---: | :---: |